 When we stopped by her sun-drenched Brooklyn apartment, Stephen was getting ready for a trip to Cannes, where—surprise!—another one of her clients, Mary J. Blige, slayed the red carpet.
 We couldn’t wait to hear more about how she got started in the industry.
 Growing up, Stephen was always interested in fashion, and although she couldn’t imagine that her career would eventually lead her to joining world tours, she definitely knew it would involve the beauty world.
 “My high school was a beauty school, and I actually had my cosmetology license before I had my diploma.
 I knew that’s what made me happy and what I loved to do.”

 Instead of struggling to change her clients’ texture, she believes in bending hair trends to suit their style.
 “You cannot fight Mother Nature, so if your hair does this weird curl in the summertime, embrace it and take it to another level.
 If your hair gets really frizzy, let’s work with the frizz.”
-To achieve some of her favorite looks, Stephen is sure to have a volumizing powder with her on set.
+To get some of her favorite looks, Stephen always volumizing powder with her on set.
 “It’s good for when I want to do beehives or just want to do big or gritty hair.”
-What other products does she consider an essential for clients’ haircare routine?
-“A daily moisturizing cream, because it doesn’t matter if you’re a white girl, black girl—the hair strand is the same hair strand that we’ve been studying for years, and what it needs is moisture, love, care, and hydration.”
+What other products does she consider an essential for clients’ hair-care routine?
+“A daily moisturizing cream, because it doesn’t matter if you’re a white girl, black girl—the hair strand is the same hair strand that we’ve been studying for years and what it needs is moisture, love, care, and hydration.”
 If it’s good enough for Rihanna, it’s good enough for us!